 Solicitor.
-To qualify as a solicitor, students must undertake a professional training course for solicitors provided by The Law Society of Ireland.
-In order to enter this course students must pass an examination covering certain 'core' subjects which most law students will have covered during the course of the Bachelor of Civil Law Degree or Bachelor of Business and Legal Studies Degree.
-It is also necessary to undergo a period of apprenticeship with an experienced solicitor.
-The training course and apprenticeship is normally completed in two years.
+To qualify as a solicitor students must undertake a professional training course for solicitors provided by The Law Society of Ireland.
+To enter this course students must pass an examination covering certain 'core' subjects (Company Law, Constitutional Law, Criminal Law, Law of Contract, Law of Tort, Equity, European Union Law and Real Property) which are offered during the course of the Bachelor of Civil Law Degree and the Bachelor of Business and Legal Studies Degree.
+It is also necessary to pass an examination in Irish and to undergo a period of apprenticeship with an experienced solicitor.
+The training course and apprenticeship are normally completed in three years.